J-Mwaura/react-app-modal/README.md

 # Clone this app

-Use 'git clone $repo' to clone this app. next install node modules for this app 'npm install'
+Use 'git clone $repo' to clone this app.

+Install node modules 'npm install'

 # Run the app

-open terminal on VS or use a command line interface like gitbash or Poweshell and type this command 'npm start'.
+Open terminal on VS or use a command line interface like gitbash or Poweshell and type this command 'npm start'.
 The app will open on http://localhost:3000

 # Material UI